 All students will register with their academic program advisors.
-A list of advisors with room numbers and phone extensions is available in the Admissions/Student Records Office or online.
 Every student needs to determine if he or she wants to be a full-time student to complete a program of study quickly (not advisable for full-time working students) or to as a part-time student.
 Because most TCL programs are offered day or evening, the student also needs to decide what time of day to attend classes.
 Having answers to these questions and the results of placement tests makes it easy for a student and advisor to put together a schedule that will start the student off on the right foot.

-Reading the Semester Schedule Flyer -
+Reading the Semester Schedule Flver -

 Every semester the College publishes a schedule of classes that will be offered the next semester.
 The classes are listed by academic division and by content (ACC = Accounting, BIO = Biology, etc.) in alphabetical order and by day or evening.
-To know which courses to take, a student should consult the TCL Catalog under the program heading in which he or she is enrolled.
-"Credit" has several meanings for the student.
+To know which courses to take, a student should consult the TCL Catalog under the program heading in which he or she is enrolled, "Credit" has several meanings for the student.
 First, it is used to figure the cost of tuition.
 TCL presently charges a per-credit hour fee for part-time students, which means a three credit hour course will cost three times the credit hour rate plus fees and the cost of books.
 To be a full time student, the student must take 12-18 credit hours (4-6 classes).
 The cost is a set figure plus fees and the cost of books.
 For more details on course credit hours, the semester calendar, the fee due dates and other critical information, see the Schedule of Classes for the term in which you plan to take classes.
 The second meaning of "credit" is the approximate number of hours per week a student will be in class (three hours for a three credit hour class).
 Unlike high school students, a college student only attends when he or she has classes and the student (with his or her advisor) determines when that will be.
 A student should look over the published schedule and see his or her advisor early for the best selection of classes for the next semester.
 It is the student's responsibility to take charge of his or her education and to ask questions.